Contributing to a better world!

 In addition, the surrounding physical environment must provide safe and accessible working, teaching, and learning conditions for students and all employees.
 Air and water quality, physical safety, and accessibility are key areas that must continue to be improved.

-I ensure good governance that respects all members of the community.
-I work with full transparency and open consultation.
+I support good governance that respects all members of the community.
+I believe in an active citizenry.
+I work for full transparency, open consultation and respected voice.

 Above all, I place students first!